Aliases for MGMT Gene

 GeneCards Summary for MGMT Gene

 MGMT (O-6-Methylguanine-DNA Methyltransferase) is a Protein Coding gene.
-Diseases associated with MGMT include spinal cord astrocytoma and central nervous system lymphoma, primary.
-Among its related pathways are DNA Damage and Chks in Checkpoint Regulation.
+Diseases associated with MGMT include spinal cord astrocytoma and glioblastoma.
+Among its related pathways are DNA Double-Strand Break Repair and p53 Pathway (RnD).
 GO annotations related to this gene include calcium ion binding and damaged DNA binding.